 Do your research and have a play around with the numbers in TeeSpring.
 It will automatically calculate your potential profit for the campaign just be sure to set a reasonable sale target and price.

 This is key to a successful campaign.
-TeeSpring suggest sharing your campaign URL with your friends and family on Facebook etc. Well I’m not sure about you but if you want a decent amount of sales, you are going to have to target a bit better than that!
+TeeSpring suggests sharing your campaign URL with your friends and family on Facebook etc. Well, I’m not sure about you but if you want a decent amount of sales, you are going to have to target a bit better than that!

 So how do we target a specific niche?

-We are going to play by the rules and use what Facebook are offering.
+We are going to play by the rules and use what Facebook is offering.

 In my example campaign below, you can see the exact ad I used to drive over 50 sales to each campaign which resulted in $400+ profit.

 Why did this ad work?

 To be honest this ad was a set and forget.
 I mean I did nothing to improve the ad once it launched, beyond increasing my daily ad spend once I had a proven campaign. (which is decided by the spreadsheet below).